Greyhound nitting, also known as the greyhound nibble, is a nipping behavior that most greyhounds will show at some point during their lives.

 Some owners find it cute and enjoy it as a bonding behavior.
 However, if you find it painful or annoying, there are some things you can do to limit nitting.

 The first thing you need to do is work out the pattern.
 You can then use this knowledge to pre-empt the behavior and stop it ASAP.

 When does your greyhound start nitting?
 What behavior do they display immediately beforehand?

-You’ll start to notice a particular time that the nitting begins or identify a specific trigger.
-At this stage, you might start to get an idea of why they’re doing it.
+You’ll notice a particular time the nitting begins or identify a specific trigger.
+At this stage, you might start to understand why they’re doing it.